Happiness Is Being with the Spinners

 Happiness Is Being with the Spinners is the seventh studio album recorded by American R&B group The Spinners, released in July 1976 on the Atlantic label.
 It was produced by Thom Bell and recorded at Sigma Sound Studios in Philadelphia and Kaye-Smith Studios in Seattle.

 History

 The album reached the top ten of the R&B albums chart, their last to do so, peaking at number five.
 It also reached #25 on the Billboard 200.
 The single edit version of the seven-minute "The Rubberband Man" became the group's sixth and final R&B chart-topper and peaked at number two on the Billboard Hot 100.
 It also reached #16 on the UK Singles Chart.
 Another single, "Wake Up Susan", had moderate success on the charts.

 Track listing

+Songs written by Joseph B. Jefferson, Bruce Hawes, and Charles Simmons unless otherwise stated.